vidor-libraries/VidorBitstream/README.md

 ## Getting started
 The prerequisite to compile MKRVIDOR4000 board FPGA images is Quartus II 18.0 Lite or Standard which can be downloaded from Altera/Intel web site.
 Once Quartus is installed you need to patch it as we had to modify some IP blocks to optimize their functionality.
-In order to do it you need to open NIOS II Command shell, move to the TOOLS/scripts directory and launch the apply_quartus_patches.sh
+In order to do it you need to open NIOS II Command shell, move to the TOOLS/scripts directory and launch the apply_quartus_patches.sh.
+Download the Go Programming Language and compile MakeCompositeBinary, move to TOOLS/makeCompositeBinary and build make_composite_binary.go with go build -o MakeCompositeBinary make_composite_binary.go.
 **NOTE** This step is required only once

 Once setup is complete you can open a NIOS II Command shell, add the TOOLS/scripts directory to your PATH environment variable and you're ready to compile a project.